 - You cannot take any online or distance education courses.

 - If you need to take medical leave, or reduce your course load due to medical problems, contact the International Center.
+Medical leave is highly restrictive.

 - Extensions can only be allowed up to a maximum of 3 years from the original start date.
-All extensions require application directly to USCIS for approval.
+All extensions require an application directly to USCIS for approval.

 - M1 students cannot transfer to another U.S. institution after being at NLC for 6 months or longer, unless they change to another visa status.